nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 **Note:** On older MacOS systems, the shell was `bash`, but MacOS changed it to `zsh` in v10.15 (Catalina).
 If you're using an older OS, instead of editing `~/.zshrc`, you'll want to `nano ~/.bash_profile`.

-## Chapter 2: Installing Python and Virtual environments.
+## Chapter 2: Installing Python and Virtual environments with anaconda

 Python is notoriously tricky to install and manage on your machine.
 XKCD did it justice with this cartoon...